Children don’t usually need to learn how to spend money, but with a Young Saver account they can learn how to save it

 Interest paid quarterly

 We will pay your interest gross, which means that we will not deduct tax automatically from your interest.
 You are responsible for paying any tax due to HM Revenue and Customs (HMRC).
+Find out more about how we pay your interest.

 |Conditions for bonus payments||Not applicable.|